calderete/the-cult-of-life/pages/text/chapters/reformaent.md

 Prix: "Whats you GN-type?"<br>
 Shemeshea "Sedra'hk'not"<br>

-Atmosphere has stabilized enough, accessing her suit, unlocking her armor.
+Atmosphere has stabilized enough, ambient temp has come down, accessing her suit, unlocking her armor.
 Looks like the query is finished; for her, dilated pupils are a pretty standard parasympathetic response.
 Interesting...

-Prix: "And your name and callsign?"<br>
+Prix: "Your name and callsign?"<br>
 Shemeshea: "Shemeshea Emyatta, callsign Emyatta six"<br>

-Prix: "alright I'm taking your armor and off and going to see how bad this is"<br>
+Prix: "alright I'm taking your armor off and going to see how bad this is"<br>
 Shemeshea "OK doc"<br>

 This is definitely were all the blood came from.
-Impressive physiology; this Sedra trooper is all taught, limber muscle; a born warrior...stay focused Prix.
+Impressive physiology; this Sedra trooper is all taught, limber muscle; a born warrior, those spot patterns are...all over...stay focused Prix.
 Standard medae'bot wash should do it, just have to calibrate it for her.
 Medae washes are cooking, just enough time to clean and prep the wound.

 Prix: "I'll have something for your pain soon, just have to synthesize it"<br>
 Shemeshea: \*nods\*<br>